timka/posy/README.md

 Both points are obsolete by now since:

 1. I don't use Plurk and LiveJrounal anymore and almost never tweet
-1. I dopped server-side HTML generation in favor of AngularJS + HTTP API
+1. I dropped server-side HTML generation in favor of AngularJS + HTTP API

 # posy